rtcrowley/StormlightDinosaur/README.md

 # StormlightDinosaur
 A Defensive C# app with the goal to give the user a basic intrusion detection overview of their Windows system.
-Simply for standalone Windows machines.
+Simply for standalone Windows machines - targeted towards Windows 10.
+Build as **x64** and run as Administrator.

 Runs through the following: